bloovis/sup-notmuch.mirror/README.md

 ## [notmuch](https://notmuchmail.org/) integration

+This repository is a fork of [Jun Wu's Sup](https://github.com/quark-zju/sup) which was in turn a fork of the [original Sup](https://github.com/sup-heliotrope/sup).
+Jun Wu replaced Xapian indexing with notmuch indexing.
+I am continuing that work, fixing bugs and crashes, some of which may be due to changes in notmuch since 2017.
+I'm also reverting some of Jun Wu's changes, to restore some features that he deleted.

-The `notmuch` branch is a WORKING-IN-PROGRESS to replace Sup's index backend with notmuch.
+The `notmuch` branch is a WORK-IN-PROGRESS to replace Sup's index backend with notmuch.
 It will reduce some features of Sup but would allow multiple Sup instances - Sup will be a "frontend" of notmuch.

 Check the `forked` branch, or commit `35cf5cd61e` if you want to use Sup without notmuch.